-- gram: St. John's is one of only 65 colleges and universities in the United States committed to enrolling graduates of the United World Colleges.
+- gram: St. John's is one of only 88 colleges and universities in the United States committed to enrolling graduates of the United World Colleges.
 All graduates of the United World Colleges who have been accepted and demonstrate financial need are eligible for \$10,000 scholarships for each year of enrollment at St. John's, awarded in combination with grant aid offered by the college.
-For details contact the Office of Admissions on either campus. - 2.
+For details contact the Office of Admissions on either campus. - This fund provides need-based grants to Turkish students or students of Turkish decent (one parent or two grandparents).
+The funds must be used for entrance on the Annapolis campus but are transportable to the Santa Fe campus in subsequent years. - 3.
 Financial aid for international students is limited and competition for it is strong.
 All aid is based on demonstrated need.
-For Non-US citizens the college offers two full-need scholarships annually on each campus, in addition to an unlimited number of institutional assistance awards covering up to 65% of current tuition, room, and board. - 3.
+For Non-US citizens the college offers two full-need scholarships annually on each campus, in addition to an unlimited number of institutional assistance awards covering up to 65% of current tuition, room, and board. - 4.
 Non-U.S. citizens should file the International Student Financial Aid Application with the Admissions Office as early as possible, preferably no later than February 15.
 This form may be obtained from our web site at www.stjohnscollege.edu or from the St. John's Admissions Office.
 No requests for financial assistance will be considered and no offers of financial aid will be made until after a student has been admitted to the college.